JamesFCoffey/portfolio-sync/README.md

 # Webflow Portfolio Sync (GitHub JSON → Webflow CMS)

-**Public, teachable template** for running your portfolio like code.

-* Keep a single `projects.json` in this repo as the source of truth for **code projects**.
+Keep a single `projects.json` in this repo as the source of truth for code projects.
+One automation script enriches each entry with live GitHub metadata, then syncs the results into your Webflow Projects collection (create/update + publish) without touching hand-built case studies.
-* A weekly Action enriches each project with **GitHub stars, forks, primary language, last commit**.
-* A sync script **creates/updates & publishes** matching items in your Webflow **Projects** CMS—without touching your manual case studies.

-> Why public?
-It’s easy for others to learn/replicate, you can accept PRs, and secrets stay safe in GitHub Actions.

 ---